xaraya/core/html/lib/xaraya/bridge/README.md

 // set context if available
 $event->setContext($context);

-// this will call xarHooks::notify('ItemCreate', $subject) and save any response in the subscriber
+// this will call xarHooks::notify('ItemCreate', $subject, $context) and save any response in the subscriber
 $dispatcher->dispatch($event, 'xarHooks.item.ItemCreate');
 $responses = $subscriber->getResponses();
 ```